SCEM: Theory and Data Science of Computational Imaging

 About the project

-This PhD scholarship builds on this work to help develop the correct abstraction and a theory so as to improve knowledge extraction algorithms.
+This PhD scholarship will help develop specific knowledge extraction algorithms.
 It goes from modelling to algorithm testing using real data, working together with a world-class team.

 What does the scholarship provide?